-There are a handful of sections where there is around 250 kilometers with essentially no resupply whatsoever.
+There are a handful of sections where there is over 250 kilometers with essentially no resupply whatsoever and one longer stretch of close to 400 kilometers.
 Think carefully about your estimated pace and the quantity of food you will need to bring with you and then bring extra.
-We will provide more detailed information in the race manual that will outline resupply points, the kind of resupply available, etc.
+More detailed information on resupply points is included in the Race Manual.

 Are there any qualifications needed?
 What are the entry requirements?

 There are no precise qualifications required, no qualifying events, etc. That being said, we will be asking some questions on your experience during the registration process.
 You don’t necessarily need to have done a similar race but we need to know that you have experience out in the wilderness, that you know how to look after yourself in tough conditions.

 What is that best way to get to the start of the race with my bike?

 The race is designed so that riders fly in and out from Bishkek.
 We will provide return transport to Bishkek after the party.
 In our experience, Aeroflot is the best way to come from Europe, your bike replaces your allowed hold luggage with no surcharge.
 The other two main options are Turkish Airlines and Pegasus.
 Generally speaking flights are quite reasonable year round.

 Passport holders from many countries do not require a visa to enter Kyrgyzstan and may stay for up to 60 days.
 Things have recently changed making it easier for citizens of other countries to come to Kyrgyzstan, many can now apply online for an eVisa or obtain a visa on arrival at the airport in Bishkek.
 Please check the situation for your country well in advance but it should not pose a problem.